gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### ANTLR plugin supports ANTLR version 3.X and 4.X

 Additionally to the existing 2.X support, the [ANTLR Plugin](userguide/antlrPlugin.html) now supports ANTLR version 3 and 4.
-To use ANTLR version 3 or 4 the antlr dependency in your build file must be updated:
+To use ANTLR version 3 or 4, an according antlr dependency must be declared explicitly in your build file:

     apply plugin: "java"
     apply plugin: "antlr"